dessalines/essays/buddhism/meditation.md

 - Right mindfuless
   - Awareness/attention to the present, without elaborating, judging, liking/disliking, grasping, or evaluating with a goal.
   - 4 foundations: body(breathing, postures, parts), feeling, states of mind, ideas/perceptions
   - When enough concentration is built up to mindfulness, panna develops, direct seeing into the 4 noble truths, from moment to moment.
-Seeing qecomes direct and immediate.
+Seeing becomes direct and immediate.
 - Right concentration
   - Wholesome one-pointedness, collected, stilled, focused, tranquil, without disturbances or hindrances.
   - 4 jhanas